 Crazy Good Quick Garlic Noodles

 Learn how to make THE BEST quick garlic noodles.
+Loaded with tons of green onions, finely minced garlic, and sauteed in a knob of butter.
 There are a few unusual ingredients here, but trust me, these are the best garlic noodles you’ll ever have!
+Ready in around 15 minutes!

 Here it is!
 Here it is!

-Okay.
-I know, I know.
-The internet is full of garlic noodles.
-But believe me, this one is different — it has a couple of unusual ingredients.
-Not usual like I’m sending you on a wild goose chase for ingredients you’ve never heard of.
-Unusual in the sense that you don’t see them too often in a pan-fried garlic noodles recipe.
-But you know what, I’ll never make garlic noodles without them now.
-Not that I needed any more reassurances but when I walk into the kitchen to find hubby cleaning the tongs with his mouth as he goes slightly wide-eyed from being caught in the act; I’m pretty sure I’ve made the garlickiest garlic noodles.
+Okay, I know; the internet is full of garlic noodles.
+But believe me, this one is different.
+It has a couple of unusual ingredients.
+Not usual like I’m sending you on a wild goose chase for a hard-to-find ingredient you’ve never heard of.
+Unusual in the sense that you don’t typically see it paired often with oyster sauce and fish sauce.
+But you know what; I’ll never make garlic noodles without them now.
+Not that I needed any more reassurances, but when I walk into the kitchen to find hubby licking the tongs clean as he goes slightly wide-eyed from being caught in the act, I’m pretty sure I’ve made the garlickiest garlic noodles around town.

 Quick Garlic Noodles Video:

 The ingredient list on my quick garlic noodles is short.
-Ten simple ingredients, one of which is optional and that’s the little niblets of fried garlic that you see on top there.
+Ten simple ingredients.

-It can be a tricky ingredient to find in a regular grocery store, so you can certainly omit it from the recipe or make your own!
-Just a quick google search will help you with that.
-Keep in mind; if you’ve got easy access to an Asian supermarket, you can find this easily!
+- Fried Garlic: It can be a tricky ingredient to find in a regular grocery store, so you can certainly omit it from the recipe or make your own!
+But know that the fried garlic bits on top are what truly make this recipe irresistible.
+If you’ve got easy access to an Asian supermarket, you can find this easily!
 Just know that a lot of the brands fry their garlic in palm oil.
 If you also feel strongly about avoiding palm oil, I suggest checking the ingredient list before you buy.
 I was lucky enough to find a brand that didn’t, locally.
-But here’s (affiliate link) a brand that fries them in soybean oil in case you’re interested.
+But here’s a brand that fries them in soybean oil in case you’re interested.

-The key to making good garlic noodles is to make sure you do the first step right.
-Which is allowing the minced garlic and scallions to really infuse all of their flavors into the olive oil and butter.
-This will take you about 5-7 minutes but TRUST.
-Once you get that part done, it’s smooth sailing.
-Let your noodles boil while the garlic is doing its thing and make the sauce.
+- Infuse the butter.
+The key to making good garlic noodles is to make sure you do this step right.
+Which is allowing the minced garlic and scallions to really infuse all of their flavors into the oil and butter.
+Start with a cold large skillet, add the butter, oil, garlic, and scallions and slowly let the pan heat up.
+This will take you about 5-7 minutes, but trust me, this is the part you don’t want to rush.
+The total time is still in the ballpark of under 30 minutes, and I promise it’s worth the wait!

 - They take about 15 minutes, give or take.